-1 And, in particular, you know, when I look at 2 things like suicide, and things that the kids need, and 3 remember how I was saying they're always flown away in 4 order to get treatment?
-Wouldn't it be a good thing if 5 there was a women's shelter on every in every community 6 and every remote community that could also even function as 7 a safe place for the kids to go to when things are 8 happening at home or when things aren't going well?
-That 9 they could go to that safe place and, sort of, be there for 10 the evening, you know, so they feel good and they feel okay 11 because, right now, a lot of the kids, there's no place for 12 them to go.
-I think that that's just something that's 13 quite it's not simply done, but it could be a bit of a 14 stopgap measure, too, instead of flying the kids out 15 constantly, giving them a spot that they can go to and feel 16 comfortable at.
+And, in particular, you know, when I look at 1 things like suicide, and things that the kids need, and 2 remember how I was saying they're always flown away in 3 order to get treatment?
+Wouldn't it be a good thing if 4 there was a women's shelter on every -- in every community 5 6 and every remote community that could also even function as a safe place for the kids to go to when things are 7 happening at home or when things aren't going well?
+8 That 9 they could go to that safe place and, sort of, be there for the evening, you know, so they feel good and they feel okay 10 because, right now, a lot of the kids, there's no place for 11 them to go.
+I think that that's just something that's 12 quite -- it's not simply done, but it could be a bit of a 13 stopgap measure, too, instead of flying the kids out 14 15 constantly, giving them a spot that they can go to and feel comfortable at.
+16

 17 Same with women.
-I would use the example of

-Same with women.
-I would use the example of Mishkeegogamang First Nation.
-They have an amazing women's shelter, actually.
-Really well done, well run by community members.
+I would use the example of Mishkeeqogamang First Nation.
+They have an amazing women's 18 shelter, actually.
+Really well done, well run by community 19 members.
 Melissa Becky, just a shout out to her.
-And, they take people in, you know, that need to be taken in.
-Wouldn't that be wonderful if there was a place like that in every single community that needs it?
-Then, maybe, we could, instead of spending all that money constantly of flying people in and flying people out, flying experts in

-1 and flying experts out, we did something that was community 2 centric?
+And, 20 they take people in, you know, that need to be taken in.
+21 Wouldn't that be wonderful if there was a place like that 22 in every single community that needs it?
+Then, maybe, we 23 24 could, instead of spending all that money constantly of flying people in and flying people out, flying experts in 25 and flying experts out, we did something that was community centric?
 That's, I think, what is needed.

-3 So, I would say women's shelter that serve 4 as also functioning places for youth to turn to, and also, 5 separately, youth centres in every community.
-Those two 6 things are needed.
+So, I would say women's shelter that serve as also functioning places for youth to turn to, and also, separately, youth centres in every community.
+Those two things are needed.

 7 MS. KRYSTYN ORDYNIEC: Thank you very much.

-8 And, would you support recommendations to this Inquiry on 9 that basis?
-10 MS. TANYA TALAGA: Absolutely.
-11 MS. KRYSTYN ORDYNIEC: Thank you.
-I have 12 only a few seconds, Mr. Wente.
+8 And, would you support recommendations to this Inquiry on

+9 that basis?

+MS. TANYA TALAGA: Absolutely.

+MS. KRYSTYN ORDYNIEC: Thank you.
+I have 11 only a few seconds, Mr. Wente.
 You spoke about headlines.
-13 And, one of the headlines in Thunder Bay at the end of last 14 year was, "Egg Toss Incidents Have Police Scrambling", 15 published by the Chronicle Journal in Thunder Bay, which 16 was apologized after the AFN requested.
-I wonder if you 17 could comment on how this headline is reflective of the 18 systems still in place when reporting on Indigenous issues.
-19 MR. JESSE WENTE: Sure.
-And, thank you for 20 the question.
-I think it's reflective of that that 21 headline was almost undoubtedly written by a non-Indigenous 22 editor.
-I think it's important to know that in print 23 journalism, usually the headlines are not in control of the 24 author of the article.
-Those are usually chosen by 25 editors.
-It's the type of word play that diminishes the
+12 And, one of the headlines in Thunder Bay at the end of last 13 year was, "Egg Toss Incidents Have Police Scrambling", 14 15 published by the Chronicle Journal in Thunder Bay, which was apologized after the AFN requested.
+I wonder if you 16 17 could comment on how this headline is reflective of the 18 systems still in place when reporting on Indigenous issues.

+MR. JESSE WENTE: Sure.
+And, thank you for the question.
+I think it's reflective of that -- that headline was almost undoubtedly written by a non-Indigenous editor.
+I think it's important to know that in print journalism, usually the headlines are not in control of the author of the article.
+Those are usually chosen by editors.
+It's the type of word play that diminishes the 1 actual seriousness of the crime or the assault that it's 2 actually talking about.
+And, I think it's that glibness 3 that we see so often.